Fieldwork / Research Grants

 Each application will be considered by the Fieldwork Committee, which will make recommendations to the Council.

 It is a condition of granting any money for research that a summary of the results must be submitted promptly for publication in Archaeologia Cantiana, and the final report must be submitted without undue delay for inclusion in Archaeologia Cantiana or any other publication approved by the Council. the fulfilment or otherwise of this condition will influence consideration of any further applications for assistance.

-Applications should be made to the Hon.
-General Secretary up to two weeks before a Committee Meeting. (usually at the end of June, September and January).
+Applications should be emailed to the Fieldwork Committee Secretary (firstname.lastname@example.org) or sent by mail to Fieldwork Committee Secretary, Kent Archaeological Society, 39-48 Marsham St, Maidstone ME14 1HH up to two weeks before a Committee Meeting. (usually at the end of June, September and January).
 See the Diary Section for dates of Meeting.

 Allen Grove Local History Fund grant

 Allen Grove Local History Fund: The Society administers the Allen Grove Local History Fund which was given in the will of the late Allen Grove. lts objects are to promote research, preservation and enjoyment of local history.
 These objects are consistent with those of the Society. lt is a restricted fund and is invested separately from the Society’s other investments.
 In accordance with the terms of the legacy, decisions on how the fund is to be spent are taken by the Society’s officers.

 Application forms can be downloaded at

 Completed forms can be scanned and emailed to email@example.com or sent by post to the The Administrator, Allen Grove Local History Fund, 8 Woodview Crescent, Hildenborough, Tonbridge, Kent, TN11 9HD.